jhurliman/rosbag.js/README.md

   // decompression callbacks:
   // if your bag is compressed you can supply a callback to decompress it
   // based on the compression type.
-The callback should accept a buffer of compressed bytes
+The callback should accept a Uint8Array of compressed bytes
-  // and return a buffer of uncompressed bytes.
+  // and return a Uint8Array of uncompressed bytes.
 For examples on how to decompress lz4 and bz2 compressed bags
   // please see the tests here: https://github.com/cruise-automation/rosbag.js/blob/545529344c8c2a0b3a3126646d065043c2d67d84/src/bag.test.js#L167-L192
   // The decompression callback is also passed the uncompressedByteLength which is stored in the bag.
   // This byte length can be used with some decompression libraries to increase decompression efficiency. decompress?: {|
-    bz2?: (buffer: Buffer, uncompressedByteLength: number) => Buffer, lz4?: (buffer: Buffer, uncompressedByteLength: number) => Buffer,
+    bz2?: (data: Uint8Array, uncompressedByteLength: number) => Uint8Array,
+    lz4?: (data: Uint8Array, uncompressedByteLength: number) => Uint8Array,
   |},

   // by default the individual parsed binary messages will be parsed based on their [ROS message definition](http://wiki.ros.org/msg)